|

 If you pack your goods in standard moving boxes to ship internationally from the United States, these pictures should give you an idea of how boxes may fit into the size of one M³.

-Transporting overseas 20 loose boxes, sizes 18"x14"x12", equals the shipping of a load of 1.42 M³.
+Transporting overseas 20 loose boxes, sizes 18"x14"x12", equals the shipping of 1.42 M³.
 (20x1.50'x1.67'x1' = 50.1 ft³ = 1.42 M³)

-Transporting overseas 6 boxes, sizes of 18"x18"x22", is equal to shipping a load of 0.7 M³* (6x1.50'x1.50'x1.83' = 24.7 ft³ = 0.7 M³)
+Transporting overseas 6 boxes, sizes of 18"x18"x22", is equal to shipping of 0.7 M³* (6x1.50'x1.50'x1.83' = 24.7 ft³ = 0.7 M³)

-In international conveyance with Less-than-Container-Load, the U.S. domestic part of the cargo transportation is typically supported by U.S. LTL carriers.
+In international conveyance with Less-than-Container-Load, the U.S. domestic part of the transportation is typically supported by U.S. LTL carriers.
 LTL means Less than Truck Load.
 Please do not confuse it with LCL.

 W/m in LTL (inland transportation within the USA) is more regulated than in Less-than-Container-Load.
 All LTL shipments are subject to actual or dimensional weight verification.
 Typically, in the USA, in LTL, chargeable weight is calculated using this formula: